ONLYOFFICE-QA/onlyoffice-droplets-starter/README.md

 ## Key generation

-### The first step is to add the ssh key to your DO account
+### Add the ssh key to your DO account

 [Digital ocean account security](https://cloud.digitalocean.com/account/security)

 >You find a guide on the website DO

-### Second step you'll need to generate an access token in DigitalOcean's control panel
+### You'll need to generate an access token in DigitalOcean's control panel

 [Account api token](https://cloud.digitalocean.com/settings/applications)

-### After add digitalocean API token in file:
+### After add digitalocean API token in file

 ```bash
 ~/.do/access_token